On the irreducibility of locally analytic principal series representations: Representations induced from a parabolic subgroup

-{\it Proof.} Let $\bar{q}_r$ be the norm on $D_r(U^-_w,K)$ defined by means of the uniform subgroup $U^-_{w,0}$ (using the canonical $p$-valuation on $U^-_{w,0}$) as explained in \ref{norms}.
-The key idea of the proof is to embed $D_r(U^-_w,K)$ in another distribution ring of the form $D_{r'}(U,K)$ which is an integral domain.
-First we note that for any open subgroup $U$ of $w \bU^- w^{-1}$ there is an element $s$ in the torus $\bS$ such that $s U^-_w s^{-1}$ is contained in $U$.
-It follows from \cite{Sch}, Prop.
-5.6, that there is an open compact uniform pro-$p$ subgroup $U \sub w \bU^- w^{-1}$ and a norm $\bar{q}^U_{r'}$, $\frac{1}{p} < r' < 1$, on $D(U,K)$ defined by means of the canonical $p$-valuation on $U$ (as in \ref{norms}) such that the completion $D_{r'}(U,K)$ is an integral domain\footnote{Here we use the embedding of $D_{r'}(U,K)$ into the distribution algebra for smaller $r'$, which is an integral domain by the result of Schmidt, cf. loc. cit..}.
-For later use we remark that for $r' \le r'' < 1$ the canonical map $D_{r''}(U,K) \ra D_{r'}(U,K)$ is injective, so we may take $r'$ as close to $1$ as we wish.
-As we can embed $U^-_w$ into $U$ by conjugation we may in fact assume that $U^-_w$ is contained in $U$.
-Because $U^-_w$ is of finite index in $U$ we have an embedding of topological rings
+{\it Proof.} (i) Let $\bar{q}_r$ be the norm on $D_r(H,K)$ defined by means of the uniform subgroup $H_0$ (using the canonical $p$-valuation on $H_0$) as explained in \ref{norms}.
+The key idea of the proof is to embed $D_r(H,K)$ in another distribution ring of the form $D_{r'}(H',K)$ which is an integral domain.
+First we note that for any given compact open subgroup $H' \sub \frN(L)$ there is an element $s$ in a (maximal) torus $\frS(L)$ (which is chosen to normalize $\frN(L)$) such that $s H s^{-1}$ is contained in $H'$.
+We choose a compact open subgroup $H' \sub \frN(L)$ which is $L$-uniform (cf. Remark \ref{L_uniform}). $H$ and $sHs^{-1}$ being isomorphic locally $L$-analytic groups, it suffices to show the assertion for $sHs^{-1}$, i.e., we may assume without loss of generality that $H$ is already contained in a compact open subgroup $H'$ which is $L$-uniform.
+The embedding $H \hra H'$ gives rise to a continuous embedding of Fr\'echet spaces